Planning Your Trip

 Language: The official languages are Chinese and English.

 Currency: Hong Kong dollar (HKD)

 Getting Around: The MTR subway system is the quickest and most cost-effective way for first-time visitors to get around; the scenic "ding-ding" tram system cuts through Hong Kong’s busiest areas; taxis in Hong Kong are efficient but pricier.

 Know before you go: You’ll do a lot of walking, so wear your most comfortable shoes.
-90 percent of locals walk or use public transportation on a daily basis, despite the humidity and the hilly local terrain
+You'll find many locals walk or use public transportation on a daily basis, despite the humidity and the hilly local terrain.